adaltas/node-nikita/docs/content/action/metadata/time_end.md

 # Metadata "time_end"

-The `time_end` metadata property stores the Unix timestamp at the time when the action finish its execution.
+The `time_end` metadata property stores the Unix timestamp at the time when the action finishes its execution.

 * Type: `number`
 * Read-only